rihardgDev/Slovenijales-Color-graf/README.md

 colours 9
 OS-9 compatible
 optional use as a terminal (has a built in modem)
-It was planned to build 100 machines in 1984
+It was planned to build 100 machines in 1984, but only approximaly 15-20 were built (Saša Burian estimate).

 Resources:
 http://www.retrocomp.si/cms/2019/01/28/slovenijales-color-graf/